Syllabus for Project in Computational Science

 - present and summarise the project work in the form of a scientific report and in a popular style as a poster and a web presentation.

-The course is based on a project, where students in small groups analyse a given problem, and solve the problem, entailing planning, program development and presentation.
+The course is based on a project, where students in small groups analyse a given problem, plan and develop a realistic computer program.
 The work entails interpretation of the problem, mathematical modelling, numerical methods, implementation, and presentation.
 The project tasks are taken from industry or university and cover many application areas.
 Instruction is also given in project management as well as oral and written presentation of scientific results, e.g. in seminars, posters, and on the web, including popular scientific presentation.

 Project work in groups (2-4 students).
 Seminars and training in presentation skills and project management.